 I love speaking in schools about my life either in person or virtually.
 Over the years, I’ve seen how children are inspired when they meet a “real” author and hear her speak about her writing and adventures.

-After giving my talk about my experiences with wolves and how they helped me with writing my wolf books, the principal at Eureka Elementary School in Granite Bay, CA, wrote to me, “The students continue to talk about your presentations and are checking even more of your books out of our library.
+After talking about my wolf experiences and how they helped me write my wolf books, the principal at Eureka Elementary School in Granite Bay, CA, wrote to me, “The students continue to talk about your presentations and are checking even more of your books out of our library.
 You inspired one of our 4th grade students so much that she wrote her own legend about wolves!”
 I love knowing that I’ve inspired students to read and to write.

 I have several programs for presentation that can be adapted to various age levels.
 They last from 45 to 60 minutes, with time for questions from the audience and can be presented in a classroom or at an assembly.
 All my talks are accompanied by a slide show, and in every program I show how my personal experience with my subjects enlivens and enhances my writing.
 All of them can be adapted to any age level from grade 2 through adults.
 The ones on bears and wolves have been enjoyed by adult audiences at libraries and conventions in addition to at schools, and the one on how an idea becomes a book can be informative for writers as well as children or general adult audiences.
 In addition to the topics below, I am putting together presentations on the prairie and on “The Buffalo and the Indians: A Shared Destiny.”